abhisri2090/FreeJs/README.md

 # OpenJs
-An open source code repo for JS / React / React Native, aims to provide piece of usefull code that you can directly use / customise for your use case.
+An open source code repo for JS / React / React Native, aims to provide piece of useful code that you can directly use / customise for your use case.

 Problem: I generally face problems where I need a library but not all the part of that lib or i need a customised version of lib (just for my use case).
 So I got OpenJs